dtbootcamp/getting-started-with-git-and-github/README.md

 getting-started-with-git-and-github
 ===================================

 Explaining Git and GitHub.
-Forked from [Jaime Kosoy](https://github.com/jkosoy)
+Forked from [Jaime Kosoy](https://github.com/jkosoy).
+The following commands below are to be run in the Terminal.App for Mac or Linux.
+For a good overview on how to use the Terminal see [this tutorial](http://cli.learncodethehardway.org/book/).

 Git Flow
 ==================